JCSDA/jedi-docs/docs/inside/jedi-components/ufo/variabletransforms/transforms/surfacepressure.rst

    where :math:`P_{ro}` is the observed pressure value.

 The surface pressure is calculated for all observed pressures.
-A set of diagnostic flags, and the existence of the observed pressures, are used to determine which of the derived :math:`P_{*o}` are used as the final observed surface pressure.
+The :code:`DiagnosticFlags/PreferredVariable/stationPressure` diagnostic flag, and the existence of the observed pressures, are used to determine which of the derived :math:`P_{*o}` are used as the final observed surface pressure.

 **Formulation(s) available**